 Missouri asbestos claimants can file claims with more than 60 asbestos bankruptcy trust funds simultaneously with civil litigation, maximizing potential recovery.
 Every day you delay is a day closer to missed deadlines and lost compensation.

-If you are a boilermaker, pipefitter, insulator, HVAC mechanic, electrician, millwright, or maintenance worker who breathed asbestos fibers in school buildings and now face an asbestos-related diagnosis, contact an asbestos attorney Missouri immediately.
+If you are a boilermaker, pipefitter, insulator, HVAC mechanic, electrician, millwright, or maintenance worker who breathed asbestos fibers in school buildings and now face an asbestos-related diagnosis, contact an asbestos attorney Illinois immediately.
 St. Louis City Circuit Court, Madison County IL, and St. Clair County IL are established venues for asbestos lawsuit Missouri claims, each with plaintiff-focused practice communities experienced in occupational exposure cases.

 Asbestos exposure at Herrin CUSD 4 facilities was an occupational hazard for tradesmen.
 Workers who maintained building mechanical systems and performed repairs in boiler rooms, pipe chases, and mechanical spaces are the population most likely to have breathed airborne asbestos fibers on the job.